Key terminology - Amazon Bedrock

 • Base model – A foundation model that is packaged by a provider and ready to use.
 Amazon Bedrock offers a variety of industry-leading foundation models from leading providers.
 For more information, see Supported foundation models in Amazon Bedrock.

 • Prompt – An input provided to a model to guide it to generate an appropriate response or output for the input.
 For example, a text prompt can consist of a single line for the model to respond to, or it can detail instructions or a task for the model to perform.
 The prompt can contain the context of the task, examples of outputs, or text for a model to use in its response.
 Prompts can be used to carry out tasks such as classification, question answering, code generation, creative writing, and more.
-For more information, see Prompt engineering guidelines.
+For more information, see Prompt engineering concepts.

 • Token – A sequence of characters that a model can interpret or predict as a single unit of meaning.
 For example, with text models, a token could correspond not just to a word, but also to a part of a word with grammatical meaning (such as "-ed"), a punctuation mark (such as "?"), or a common phrase (such as "a lot").